 Founded in 1991, the Carmel School Association has quickly grown from a playgroup of a dozen children into one of Hong Kong’s leading international schools, providing the highest standard of Jewish and secular Education.
 It is, to date, East Asia’s only Jewish day school offering a secondary education program.

 After several moves, the School is now based on three campuses.
 The Jewish Community Centre campus houses the pre-school children ages one to five.
 Also in the Mid-Levels area of Hong Kong, the Borrett Road Campus houses the Elementary school for US Grades Kindergarten through Grade Four.
-The newly established Elsa High School, is located Shau Kei Wan, on the east side of Hong Kong Island, and it serves the educational needs of children from US Grades 5-12.
+Elsa High School, is located Shau Kei Wan, on the east side of Hong Kong Island, and it serves the educational needs of children from US Grades 5-12.

 The various Synagogues offer after-school Jewish education alternatives, including the UJC’s well established Shorashim program.

 Listen to Douglas Kerr discussing the history and purpose of the synagogue with Rabbi Asher Oser and Erica Lyons on RTHK Radio 3’s The Big Idea.